matystl/redux-effect-reducers/README.md

 So now you know how to return effects from reducers now lets look what is needed to make them work with redux.
-You will need to 2 function from this library. `enableEffects` should encapsulate applyMiddleware.
+You will need to 2 function from this library. `enableEffects` should encapsulate `applyMiddleware`.
 And function `combineReducersWithEffects` is replacement for `combineReducers`.